LLNL/popclass/docs/source/index.rst

 .. note:: Finding your way around

-   A good place to get started is with the Installation Guide, getting started page and the the tutorial examples.
+   A good place to get started is with the installation guide, getting started page and the the tutorial examples.

+   If you are here to develop on popclass, please head over to the contributing guide.

 .. toctree::
    :titlesonly: